Jennifer Tham

 I love white-on-white, the trickster white that makes us look for something in the nothing.

-I wrote some Adventures in White for the SYC Ensemble Singers — water mist fog, for triple mixed octet.
-The SYC sing in canon and aleatoric clouds of sound, hiding each other in plain sight behind the wet mists of sameness.
+I wrote some Adventures in White* for the SYC Ensemble Singers — water mist fog, for triple mixed octet.
+The SYC sing in canon and aleatoric clouds of sound, hiding each other in plain sight behind the cloak of sameness.
 The choir becomes invisible, a white rabbit in the snow.

 White is missing Black.